sylvanc/pony-lecture/ipr0gram-2.md

 What are the JavaScript guarantees?

-* <!-- .element: class="fragment"--> Messages are ordered between pairs of actors, but not generally.
+* <!-- .element: class="fragment"--> Messages are ordered between pairs of actors (pair-ordered), but not generally.
 * <!-- .element: class="fragment"--> Messages aren't type-safe: an actor can be sent a message it doesn't understand.
 * <!-- .element: class="fragment"--> Objects in messages are copied, so there are no data races.
 * <!-- .element: class="fragment"--> The identity of objects in messages is lost.